-Our go-to?
-Thayers Alcohol-Free Rose Petal Witch Hazel with Aloe Vera (slightly fragrant with a nice rose petal scent), or for an unscented version: Thayers Alcohol-Free Witch Hazel Toner with Aloe Vera Formula, Unscented.
-This toner is gentle, good for all skin types (including sensitive skin), and easy to find in the skincare aisle of most chain stores.
-(Fun fact: Thayers states they’re the only brand that uses non-distilled extract from the witch hazel shrub.)
-After you cleanse, gently pat your skin dry, then pour some onto a cotton round and apply it gently to your skin.
+One of our favorite toners is Thayers Alcohol-Free Rose Petal Witch Hazel with Aloe Vera, which has a subtle rose petal scent.
+For an unscented version, we like Thayers Alcohol-Free Witch Hazel Toner with Aloe Vera Formula, Unscented.
+Both toners are gentle, designed for all skin types (including sensitive skin), and easy to find in the skincare aisle of most chain stores.
+After you cleanse, gently pat your skin dry, then pour some toner onto a cotton round and apply it gently to your skin.

-Toners made with glycolic acid are also a good option, and a gentle way to introduce chemical exfoliation into your routine.
-For more info on glycolic acid (an AHA, or alpha hydroxy acid) and all things chemical exfoliation, check out the Curology Guide to Chemical Exfoliation!
+Toners made with glycolic acid can also be a good option and a gentle way to introduce chemical exfoliation into your routine.
+For more info on glycolic acid (an AHA, or alpha hydroxy acid) and all things chemical exfoliation, be sure to check out the Curology Guide to Chemical Exfoliation.

-(Remember: we aren’t affiliated with any other skincare brands.
-We make recommendations based on what our very own professional skin experts recommend!)
+Below are a few other toners you might consider trying but remember, we aren’t affiliated with any other skincare brands.
+We make recommendations based on what our very own professional skin experts suggest!

 Alcohol and fragrance-free

 A good option for sensitive, dry skin